 Meal planning will ensure that you won’t buy any food you don’t need, reducing food waste.

-Either make a shopping list prior to heading out to the grocery store or plan directly at the store, which is what I do since I decide my meals based on what’s on sale.
+Either make a shopping list before heading out to the grocery store or plan directly at the store, which is what I do since I decide my meals based on what’s on sale.

 If you want the meal planning done for you, and where you’ll only have the ingredients you need, opt for a meal kit delivery service such as HelloFresh which provides fresh ingredients with recyclable and compostable packaging.